cartridge/cartridge-images/README.md

 ##Config

 Once installed, the config file `task.images.js` is stored in the `_config` directory in the root of your cartridge project.
+Config for images, svgs and responsive images can be set individually.

+Examples of setup for responsive images can be found in the [gulp-responsive](https://github.com/mahnunchik/gulp-responsive) repo.